jluby/TaskTerminal/README.md

 # TaskTerminal

-TaskTerminal is a package which provides task tracking utilities in Terminal with basic automation to make your TODOs readily accessible and easy to manage.
+TaskTerminal is a package which provides task tracking utilities in Terminal with basic automation to make your Kanban workflow readily accessible, efficient, and easy to manage.
+Lists are intentionally segmented to facilitate focus on the default (typically the active) task list.

 <img width="402" alt="sample_lst" src="https://user-images.githubusercontent.com/43190780/168383804-76c4bb1a-5d55-42db-b143-28067803430f.png">

 ## Project Overview

-This project seeks to provide utilities for task tracking.
+This project seeks to provide utilities for Kanban task tracking.
 Tasks are seperated by project.
 The core utilities of this project are:

 -   Create entries then store to project-specific, user-specified lists
 -   View / sort lists, including user-provided task descriptions